 Please visit the WSU financial aid website to determine graduate school costs.

-Students may choose an individualized study option or can specialize in one of the following tracks:
+Students may choose one of the following tracks:

-Students interested in the individualized study option must take the Master’s program core course work, plus 3-4 courses specific to their area of interest.
+Students interested in the individualized study option must take the Master’s program core course work, plus 3 3-credit courses specific to their area of interest.
 Advisors can assist with identifying appropriate courses.

 In addition, a two Post-Master’s Certificates are available: Nursing Education or Nursing Leadership.
 Students must complete required course work and apply for the certificate separately through the WSU Graduate School online and pay an additional fee.

 MN courses are completed using a hybrid model where students participate both in class and online.
-Most classes meet over videoconference on campus five to ten times per semester, and the remaining course work is offered online.
+Most classes meet no more than five times per semester; the remaining course work is offered online.
 Students are expected to attend class on campus for in-class sessions.